opengisch/pum-pitch/geopython_2018/speech.md

 I work as developer (mostly on Python and Java), consultant, and teacher in the GIS field.
 I come from the Italian speaking part of Switzerland (so sorry for my English...).

 ## OpenGIS.ch
-I work in a small company called OpenGIS.ch.
+I work in a small distributed company called OpenGIS.ch.
 We are specialized on open-source GIS and web development for small and medium businessess.

 ## Abstract
 Today I am here to talk to you about database migration and evolution.
 I want to show to you how we manage database evolution in two open-source projects related to QGIS: QWAT and QGEP.
 Two projects for manage water networks.
 One for drinkable water and the other for waste water.

-But let's do a jump back for a second
+But let's do a go back for a second

 ## Waterfall processes
 Some time ago, when the waterfall process was the common way to develop software, we tended to define the db model at the beginning of development and we tried in every way to no longer modify it.